makamys/DTools/README.md

 * Class loading logger
 * Dump Thaumcraft aspects of all items (requires [NHEI](https://github.com/GTNewHorizons/NotEnoughItems))
 * Show Thaumcraft aspects for all items without having to scan them if player is in creative mode
+* Dump mob spawn tables
+* Log the camera position and world seed of each screenshot to a file
 * See the [Config](https://github.com/makamys/DTools/wiki/Config) page on the wiki for the full list.

 ## Usage